jaljo/articles/text-editor/text-editor-002-en-proofing.md

 wrong.
 Cool thing is, keeping epics as atomic as possible (observe an action, do one thing, then dispatch another action) allow them to be easily tested.
-That is, your fellow developpers dont want to break your legs when the prod crashes (which will happend, but that's another story).
+That is, your fellow developers don't want to break your legs when the prod crashes (which will happen, but that's another story).

 ### Inserting the embed tweet into the DOM